LAOS-Y/AgriVision/README.md

 ## Contribution

-Bingchen Zhao proposed the idea of measuring feature divergence between modalities which motivated this research and designed some of the experiments.
+- Bingchen Zhao proposed the idea of measuring feature divergence between modalities which motivated this research and designed some of the experiments.
-Siwei Yang and Shaozuo Yu wrote most of the code and ran all the experiments to validate the idea.
+- Siwei Yang wrote most of the code and ran part of the experiments to validate the idea.
+- Shaozuo Yu shared part of coding and assisted Siwei Yang with some experiments.
-Yin Wang supervises this reseach and provide the resources used by this research.
+- Yin Wang supervises this reseach and provide the resources used by this research.